perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

       "cpan-installation",
       "mod-perl-installation"
    ],
-   "description" : " Now that Content Management with Bricolage has piqued your interest, you might be wondering what you need to do to install it.
-I'll be the first to admit that installing Bricolage is not trivial, given that it requires several...", "draft" : null,
-   "date" : "2004-10-28T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : null,
+   "thumbnail" : null
-   "title" : "Installing Bricolage",
-   "authors" : [
-      "david-wheeler"
-   ],
-   "categories" : "Web"
 }

-Now that [Content Management with Bricolage](/pub/a/2004/08/27/bricolage.html "Content Management with Bricolage") has piqued your interest, you might be wondering what you need to do to install it.
+Now that [Content Management with Bricolage](/pub/2004/08/27/bricolage.html "Content Management with Bricolage") has piqued your interest, you might be wondering what you need to do to install it.
 I'll be the first to admit that installing Bricolage is not trivial, given that it requires several third-party applications and modules to do its job.
 That said, the installer tries hard to identify what pieces you have and which ones you don't, to help you through the process.
 Even still, it can help to have a nice guide to step you through the process.

 This article is here to help.